 This is a guide on how to set up and define boxes, box sizes and pallets in ShipperHQ.
 First, you must make sure that you have Dimensional Packing enabled.
 With Dimensional Packing enabled, ShipperHQ will take the order and pack the items volumetrically into defined box sizes, giving your customers the most accurate shipping rates.
-The steps below will teach you how to define a box and any settings associated with that box.
+The steps below will teach you how to define a box and any settings associated with box setup.

 Once Dimensional Shipping is enabled, you’ll see ‘Box Definitions’ in the bottom left corner.
 This is where can define your boxes either individually or via CSV table import.
 To create a box individually, you will go to Box Definitions along the left column and click on “Add New +”.

 - This is where you will name your Box.
 That name you set here will be passed back in the logs as the Box Identifier so make sure to name it something descriptive that you will recognize